lqb2/blog/_posts/2020-11-04-things-to-remember-today.md

 ## notice if you are spiraling

-(emotional) spiraling can looks all sorts of ways. know thy self (ht andy short). as a reminder, spiraling may look like:
+(emotional) spiraling can looks all sorts of ways. know thy self (ht andy s). as a reminder, spiraling may look like:

 * tripping on things (because i am not walking mindfully)
 * dropping things